Malcolm Gladwell on re-imagining the underdog

-Malcolm Gladwell turns the concept of the underdog around in his new book David and Goliath: Underdogs, Misfits and the Art of Battling Giants.
-He was in New York City.
+Malcolm Gladwell is the author of David and Goliath: Underdogs, Misfits and the Art of Battling Giants.
+This interview first aired on October 7, 2013.

 This segment was produced by The Current's Lara O'Brien.